CAMPSITE ACTIVITIES-Watch this section for updates!

 Volleyball, organized Kickball, Wiffle ball, Music and more.

-following afternoon activities are not of interest to you, we will also
+following afternoon activities are not of interest to you, we'll be offering open-forum bible study, scripture Q & A, and

 survival training class